Densondennis/Predictive-Healthcare-Analytics/README.md

 - Visual dashboard (in development) for healthcare insights.

 ## Team
-Developed by Denis Kipkirui — Computer Science student at Maasai Mara University, with contributions from healthcare domain experts and data scientists.
+Developed by Denis Kipkemboi  — Computer Science student at Maasai Mara University, with contributions from healthcare domain experts and data scientists.

 ## License
 This project is open-source under the MIT License.